-CONTRACTOR PERFORMANCE RATING (May 2020) Contractor/Company Name Resource Type and Equi (Engine/Dozer/Water Tender/ • Fire Name and Number Agreement Number Equipment Dates covered by this evaluation Contracting Officer Name Resource Order # contracting officer representatives a and administrators.
-Please, when needed.
-This forr e ensure that contact m is available for use I on from the incident to contracting of information is correct and LEGIBLE so any government representative the ctors, ets.) so that ✓ Check either SATISFACTORY or ✓ Use the space allowed to provious vendors that were rated Satisfa de a short synopsis or bull ctory in all categories on et-points, as needed. this evaluation.
+CONTRACTOR PERFORMANCE RATING (May 2020) Contractor/Company Name Resource Type and Equi (Engine/Dozer/Water Tender/ • Fire Name and Number Agreement Number Equipment Dates covered by this evaluation Contracting Officer Name Resource Order # Evaluation Form Instruction: The intent of this form is to communicate information from the incident to contracting officers, contracting officer representatives and administrators.
+Please ensure that contact information is correct and LEGIBLE so that follow up communication is possible, when needed.
+This form is available for use by any government representative that interacts with vendors (IE: fire line supervisors, dispatchers, finance sections, inspectors, ets.) vendors that were rated Satisfa de a short synopsis or bull ctory in all categories on et-points, as needed. this evaluation.
 Addit A narrative/justification is not nece ional pages can be used as need. - ractices, crew organizationry on this incident? on, performance of res sical condition of personnel, attitude source, equipment organization/relia SATISFA CTORY U INSATISFACTORY Narrative/justification: Timeliness: Did the Contractor arriv the incident? e when instructed and co mplete assigned work in a timely and satisfactory manner while on SATISFA CTORY U JNSATISFACTORY Narrative/justification: Business Relations: Did the Contractor complete administrative work as required (IE: check in, finance and demob) and conduct themselves in a professional and satisfactory manner while on the incident?
 UNSATISFACTORY Narrative/justification: ACTON!
-SNSANSI ACTONI Rated by (Government signature): Home Unit P hone Number and A Address: Date: Printed Name / Position on Incide ent: Contractor Comments: Resource Operator/Lead (Signature e): Printed Nam Phone Numb Date:
+SNSANSI ACTONI Rated by (Government signature): Home Unit P hone Number and A Address: Date: Printed Name / Position on Incident ent: Contractor Comments: Resource Operator/Lead (Signature e): Printed Nam Phone Numb Date: